LLMs Enable Bag-of-Texts Representations for Short-Text Clustering: Computational Method

 \section{Computational Method}

-\done{Our method aims to construct sparse vectors that capture the similarity of texts within the same cluster.
+Our method aims to construct Bag-of-Texts (BoT) vectors that capture the similarity of texts within the same cluster.
 It consists of two stages.
-In the initial stage, we select representative texts, which are then used to construct a sparse vector for each text.
-In the second stage, we iteratively update each text's sparse vector by considering its similar texts until convergence, illustrated in Figure~\ref{fig:Iter}.}
+First, we select representative texts, which are then used to construct a BoT vector for each text.
+Second, we iteratively update each text's BoT vector by considering its similar texts until convergence.

-Unlike many prior studies that assume the number of clusters $K$ is known, we consider a more practical setting in which $K$ is unknown, and thus approximate the true number of clusters by the number of representative texts, $d$.
-This is less challenging than estimating $K$, as it only requires ensuring that $d$ is large enough to cover $K$ clusters.